-Graduate study may lead to careers in government service (federal, state, and local), international business, teaching,
+Graduate study may lead to careers in government service (federal, state, and local), international business, teaching, and professional writing and research.
+Foreign study and overseas internship opportunities also exist.
+Students' career objectives should be discussed with their departmental advisers.

 In addition to the requirements below, students are expected to comply with the regulations contained in the appropriate graduate handbook.